Contacts and Referrals

 - Support to be provided by Service Support/CIAO/Children's Practitioner to enable access to LCS (supervised at all times) ensuring that only child/young person and relevant family members' records are viewed;

-- In some cases, where OLA is some distance from Hertfordshire, or the relevant information is limited (e.g. Contacts / Information Only records), CIAO or Children’s Practitioner can cut and paste records/provide a chronology of relevant information and send this securely to LA.
+- In some cases, where OLA is some distance from Hertfordshire, or the relevant information is limited (e.g. Contacts / Information Only records), CIAO or Children's Practitioner can cut and paste records/provide a chronology of relevant information and send this securely to the OLA.
 All relevant information will be included.
 If the OLA have asked specific questions, these will be answered as far as possible, or a reason provided if this is not possible.
 A Team Manager/CSW will oversee what is to be sent before it is sent.
 Information shared will be attached to either Livelink or case notes, so that subsequent requests may build on previously shared information;

 Where police (or another Government agency) make a request for information which is required for the prevention or detection of crime, the apprehension and prosecution of offenders or the assessment or collection of any tax or duty, should be referred to the Data Protection Team e-mail: data.protection@hertfordshire.gov.uk or tel: 01992 588099.